rsksmart/rif-relay-contracts/Readme.md

 1. To allow a specific token, run `npx hardhat allow-tokens --network <NETWORK_NAME> <TOKEN_ADDRESSES>` where:
     - `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses to be allowed on the available verifiers
     - `<NETWORK_NAME>` is an optional parameter for the network name, taken from the `hardhat.config.ts` file (default value is `hardhat`) **important!
 This should be the same network name as the one used to deploy the contracts**
 2. To query allowed tokens run `npx hardhat allowed-tokens --network <NETWORK_NAME>`.
 This will display them on the console.
+If you want to query just one or few verifiers, please specify it with the argument `--verifier-list` in a comma-separated format: `npx hardhat allowed-tokens --network <NETWORK_NAME> --verifier-list <address1,address2>`
 3. To remove a sepecific token, run `npx hardhat remove-tokens --network <NETWORK_NAME> <TOKEN_ADDRESSES>` where:
     - `<TOKEN_ADDRESSES>` is a comma-separated list of the token addresses to be removed on the available verifiers.
     - `<NETWORK_NAME>` is an optional parameter for the network name, taken from the `hardhat.config.ts` file (default value is `hardhat`) **important!
 This should be the same network name as the one used to deploy the contracts**.